CeDIV - Cross-border eDiscovery, Privacy & Investigations Association

 Upcoming and past workshops & news

-We consists of about 15 companies from about eight different industries sending
+We consist of about 15 companies from about eight different industries sending

 around 30 delegates.
 A selection of our member firms can been found below.

 Join CeDIV.
 The association

-from in-house for in-house professionals in eDiscovery & investigations
+from in-house for in-house professionals in eDiscovery, privacy & investigations

 CH-8001 Zurich Switzerland